Stories Building a Home with Fire Resistant Materials

 When it comes to material choice, “most people would rather have the composite siding in the fire areas,” he said.
 “Using composite siding can keep a branch that’s blown on to your property from burning through the wall into your home.
 I show people pictures of homes I’ve done with composite siding and keep a sample in my car.
 A lot of them can’t believe it’s not wood.”

-Harry likes to stress Lindal’s commitment to engineering the highest quality homes on the market.
-His clients are often impressed to learn that Lindal Cedar Homes offers an industry-exclusive Lifetime Structural Warranty on every home built.
+He likes to stress Lindal’s commitment to engineering the highest quality homes on the market.
+His clients are often impressed to learn that Lindal Homes offers an industry-exclusive Lifetime Structural Warranty on every home built.

-Sean Chrisman is another independent Lindal dealer, His Lindal dealership, Sierra Cedar, has with an office in Fair Oaks, not far from where the worst fire in California state history, the Paradise Fire of 2018, destroyed homes and killed 85 people.
-A former firefighter, Chrisman was working as a firefighter and builder in Tahoe in 2006, He was there when the Angora Fire of 2007 in El Dorado County, California, destroyed many homes in the area.
-He has experience building Lindal Cedar Homes, and rebuilding homes after a fire.
+Another independent Lindal dealer owned a dealership not far from where the worst fire in California state history, the Paradise Fire of 2018, destroyed homes and killed 85 people.
+The dealer was working as a firefighter and builder in Tahoe in 2006 when the Angora Fire of 2007 in El Dorado County, California, destroyed many homes in the area.

 His message is simple: “Build intelligently in high fire-risk areas with Lindal.
 1,800 degree flash fires like the one in Paradise are becoming the new normal.
 You can’t stop a fire like that, but you can mitigate the damage by using the correct materials.”